Quill-Learning/AgenticAI-and-Fabric/LabDemo002-Refined.md

 **Important:** In this lab, **Task 2 (Agent creation in Foundry)** is **instructor-led**.
 Students will not create Azure resources themselves.
 The instructor will demonstrate the agent setup in Microsoft Foundry and provide you with the necessary details (like the agent’s name or an endpoint to use).
 So, follow along with the understanding of what the instructor is doing, but you won’t perform Task 2 on your own.
 All other tasks (1, 3, 4, 5, and cleanup) are to be completed by you (the student).

-Let’s get started.
+**Lab Tasks at a Glance:**

+1.  **Confirm the Fabric dataset and publish a query endpoint** – Validate `sales_curated` exists and copy the Fabric GraphQL endpoint.
+2.  **(Instructor) Create a Foundry agent + tool** – Instructor demonstrates agent setup and shares the required details.
+3.  **Implement a minimal MCP-style proxy** – Build a local Flask service that authenticates to Fabric and exposes `POST /mcp/query`.
+4.  **Register the proxy as a tool in Foundry and test end-to-end** – Use ngrok, update the tool `servers.url`, and validate the agent calls your proxy.
+5.  **(Optional) Add a simple web chat experience** – Add `/` + `/ask` routes and a tiny `static\index.html`.
+6.  **(Optional) Try Fabric Data Agent** – Compare Fabric’s built-in NL experience to the proxy approach.
+7.  **Cleanup** – Stop Flask + ngrok and leave the environment tidy.

+Each task below includes **why it’s important** and **how to do it** step-by-step.
+Follow them in order for a smooth end-to-end lab experience.

 ***

 ## Task 1: Confirm the Fabric Dataset and Publish a Query Endpoint

-**Why this step is important:** Before we can use an external agent to query our data, we need to ensure the data is accessible via an API.
+**Why?** Before we can use an external agent to query our data, we need to ensure the data is accessible via an API.
 In Lab 001, you created a workspace and Lakehouse and ingested sales data into it (including a curated table, e.g., `sales_curated`).
 Now, we must **publish a query interface** for that data.
 Microsoft Fabric provides two main options:

 *   **API for GraphQL:** A GraphQL endpoint that you can create in Fabric, allowing structured queries (GraphQL queries) against your data.
 *   **Fabric Data Agent (optional):** A built-in natural language query experience in Fabric.
 We’ll treat this as an optional “for fun” exercise at the end of the workshop.